zain1133604/SupportSage/README.md

 Any organization or individual can upload their private documentation and instantly deploy a fully isolated, intelligent support agent over that data.
 The agent can also process live order actions (cancel, track, refund, modify), escalate complaints via email, and accumulate knowledge over time through long-term memory.

 Every user gets their own secured vector database.
 Every answer is grounded in source-cited documents.
 Every response passes through an agentic reflection loop.
-Every agent call is traced and observable via LangSmith.
+Every agent call is traced and observable via LangSmith. **Every action is persisted to an immutable audit store — survives restarts and queryable by auditors without replaying the agent.**

 **This is not a tutorial project.
 This is a deployable system.**